Introduction to Automated Negotiation: Pareto Optimality and Individual Rationality

 The set of individually rational offers can be visualized easily in a utility diagram, since it is the set of all offers that lie above the horizontal line representing $\rv_2$, as well as to the right of the vertical line representing $\rv_1$.
 See Figure~\ref{fig:indiv_rat}.

 Before we can define the concept of Pareto optimality, we first have to define the concept of \textit{domination}.
 Suppose that we have two offers, $\off$ and $\off'$, such that each agent prefers $\off$ over $\off'$.
 We then say that $\off$ \textit{dominates} $\off'$, or that $\off'$ is \textit{dominated} by $\off$.
-We can give a precise definition as follows. \begin{definition} We say that an offer $\off$ \textbf{dominates} another offer $\off'$ if:
+We can give a precise definition as follows.